-The registration year for dogs runs from the 1 July to the 30 June each year.
-During the month of July every year you must ensure that your dogs are registered for the coming year.
+The registration year for dogs runs from 01 July to the 30 June each year.
+You must ensure that your dogs are registered by the end of August for the current registration year.

 If you pay before 1 September you will pay the standard fee.
-If you pay after 1 September you will be required to pay the late fee.
+If you pay after 1 September you will be required to pay the higher fee.

 If you are found with an unregistered dog you may be issued with a $300.00 fine and your dog may be impounded.

-You may pay by mail (cheque) or over the counter (cheque, cash, eftpos) at the Kaipara District Council offices in Dargaville or Kaiwaka.
+You may pay by mail (cheque) or over the counter (cheque, cash, eftpos) at the Kaipara District Council offices in Dargaville or Mangawhai.

 Please make sure that you attach (or have with you) your completed and signed dog registration form showing any changes in dog details since the previous registration.
 PLEASE DO NOT DETACH THE END PORTION OF THE REGISTRATION FORM.